TheRacetrack/racetrack/docs/user.md

 ### Should

 1. The call path should be kept shallow.
-We prefer a bit bigger Fatmen over small that creates a deep call path.
+We prefer a bit bigger Job over small that creates a deep call path.
-1. If part of the functionality of your fatman becomes useful to a Service Consumer *other* than the current set of Service Consumers, consider if this part of its functionality should be split out into a separate Fatman.
+1. If part of the functionality of your Job becomes useful to a Service Consumer *other* than the current set of Service Consumers, consider if this part of its functionality should be split out into a separate Job.
 This is usually only a good idea of this part of the functionality is expensive in time or physical resources.